Best Bedding Material for Hot Sleepers: 7 Cool Fabric Picks

 Knowing how often wash bedding depends on the item and your lifestyle.
 Here’s a more detailed breakdown based on expert consensus and real-life habits:

 • Sheets: Wash at least once a week.
 If you sweat heavily, have allergies, or share your bed with pets, twice a week is even better.
-For tips on choosing breathable fabrics that dry faster and retain less bacteria, check out our guide on sheet materials.
+For fabric insights, see our guide on sheet materials.

-• Pillowcases: These come into contact with your face and hair every night, collecting oils, makeup residue, and dirt.
-Washing them 1–3 times a week can reduce acne flare-ups and skin irritation.
+• Pillowcases: These collect oils, makeup residue, and dirt nightly.
+Washing them 1–3 times a week reduces acne flare-ups and skin irritation.

-• Comforters and Duvets: Because these are protected by covers, they can be washed every 1–3 months.
-However, duvet covers should be washed with your sheets.
+• Comforters and Duvets: Wash every 1–3 months.
+Duvet covers, however, should be washed weekly with your sheets.

 • Pillows: Every 3–6 months is ideal.
-Synthetic pillows can go in the washing machine, but memory foam requires spot cleaning and occasional vacuuming.
-For deeper care advice, see our bedding accessories overview.
+Synthetic pillows are machine-washable, but memory foam requires spot cleaning and occasional vacuuming.
+For more care, see our bedding accessories overview.

-• Mattress Protectors: These work hard to keep sweat, allergens, and spills off your mattress.
-Clean them every 1–2 months, or more often if spills or accidents occur.
+• Mattress Protectors: Clean every 1–2 months, or immediately after spills.
 Learn more in our mattress protector buying guide.

 According to the Sleep Foundation, maintaining this schedule helps extend the life of your bedding and supports better rest.